HuangSJ-TY/openEuler-portal/app/en/other/privacy/index.md

 ## 5. How We Protect Your Personal Data

 We take the security of your personal data seriously.
 We take appropriate physical, organizational, and technical measures to protect your personal data.
 For example, we use encryption technologies to ensure the confidentiality of data; we implement protection mechanisms to protect data from attacks.
 We deploy access control mechanisms to ensure that only authorized personnel can access your personal data.
 In addition, we hold security and privacy protection training. <u>**In a word, we are committed to protecting your personal data.
 Nevertheless, no security measure is perfect and no product, service, website, data transfer, computing system, or network connection is absolutely secure**</u>.

+If any personal data security incident occurs, we will timely inform you via email, letter, phone call, or push notification, pursuant to applicable laws and regulations, of basic information and possible impacts of the security incident, measures we have taken or will take, suggestions you can take to prevent and reduce risks, and so on.
+When it is difficult to inform personal data subjects individually, we will pose a notice in a reasonable and effective manner.
+In addition, we will report the handling of the personal data security incident as required by applicable laws or supervisory authorities.

 ## 6. How We Access or Control Your Personal Data